DivyanshuRajpoot/Temperature-converter-/README.md

 1. Enter a temperature value in the input field labeled "Enter temperature".
 2. After entering the value, press the "Enter" key, and you will see the temperature values updated in all three fields (C, K, and F).
 3. The converted temperature will be displayed in the selected unit (Celsius, Kelvin, or Fahrenheit) in real-time as you enter or change the values.

+# Contact
+If you have any questions, suggestions, or feedback, please feel free to contact the project maintainer at Divyanshu Rajput(divyanshurajput60@gmail.com)